 At Thrasher, we correct failing foundation walls with the GeoLock® Wall Anchor System.

-Designed by Foundation Supportworks, Inc., this foundation wall system is currently used by foundation contractors throughout the United States and Canada as a warrantied solution that permanently repairs failing foundation walls.
+Designed by Supportworks, Inc., this foundation wall system is currently used by foundation contractors throughout the United States and Canada as a warrantied solution that permanently repairs failing foundation walls.

 On the right is an example of a foundation with a severe soil issue along the foundation wall.
 Notice the severe inward bowing of the wall due to soil pressures.

 To relieve pressure placed on your foundation walls from outside moisture and soils, we begin the wall straightening process by excavating the soils out from around the foundation.